ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ![](img/FormattingCommentAttach.svg)

 Then do **Step 2**, **Step 3** and **Step 4** as before.
-But dont remove redunant edits in **Step 4**.
+But dont remove redundant edits in **Step 4**.

 {{< notice note >}}

-Since I compute a spearation edit between each node, I can savely assume that each comment got "deleted".
+Since I compute a spearation edit between each node, I can savely assume that each comment got "deleted"
-(Exept if its the first or last child of the root but lets ignore this edge case)
+(exept if it is the first or last child of the root but lets ignore this edge case).

 {{< /notice >}}